Chart Color Schemes

 Garbutt - West End features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 49.8% of all households, including 14.7% couples with children, 21.1% couples without children, and 12.5% single parent families.
-Non-family households make up the remaining 50.2%, with lone person households at 44.8% and group households comprising 5.5%.
-The median household size is 1.9 people, smaller than the Rest of Qld average of 2.5.
+Non-family households account for the remaining 50.2%, with lone person households at 44.8% and group households comprising 5.5% of the total.
+The median household size is 1.9 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households